 Lafayette, with its strong Acadian roots, is deep Cajun country, known for its Zydeco music and spicy Cajun food.
 Chef Trahan’s Blue Dog Café, for example, serves up Sunday brunch with live music, and the one and only Tabasco hot sauce factory is just 30 minutes from Lafayette.
 You can sample tabasco ice cream, tabasco chocolate and the great beats at local Cajun and Zydeco dance halls.

 Creole food reigns in Plantation Country, located within Louisiana’s River Parishes, where visitors can dine or stay in one of the many historic sugar cane plantations that dot the region.
 Andouille, the region’s most famous sausage, smoked and cooked into gumbo or jambalaya, is a tradition here.
-Boudin and cracklings are favourites too.
+Boudin and cracklings are favorites too.

 Louis Armstrong New Orleans International Airport is located in Jefferson Parish, a more affordable alternative to staying in New Orleans itself.
 The parish extends 60 miles from Lake Ponchartrain to the Gulf of Mexico beaches and offers countless family-friendly attractions.
 Besides enjoying fresh off the boat seafood, visitors can explore the dining options along the Oyster Trail, where art and shellfish mix and mingle.